johnflavin/flavin-tools/README.md

 Scripts and stuff

+## dropdb
+A fish function `dropdb.fish` and accompanying bash script `dropdb.sh`.
+The former runs locally, `rsync`s the latter to a dev stack, and runs it.
+The latter drops the dev stack's database and deletes its archive.

 ## mkAdmin.sh
 Pass the name of an XNAT user account.
 Output a `psql` script that, when run, will enable the user account and make it a site admin.